Darshan-Bastawade/Blogging/README.md

 # Blogging

-This is project is only created for learning pupose.
+This project is only created for learning pupose.